-Hi Friends, I hope you are fine and doing great in your lives.
+Hi Friends, I hope you are fine.
 I have another topic on embedded systems that I am going to share with you.
 Today, I am gonna tell you about Embedded Systems Software Development Tools.
 I have already told you about the hardware tools you need for developing embedded systems.
 You can find them in this article 6 necessary embedded tools.

 If you are new to Embedded Systems then you should first have a look at What is Embedded Systems? and then you must read What is Embedded Computer because these two tutorials will give a detailed overview of Embedded Systems.
 Moreover, if you are interested in Learning Embedded System Programming then today's tutorial will help you in choosing the right tools among Embedded Systems Software Development Tools.
 I have also shared Examples of embedded systems which will also help you in getting an idea why Embedded system is so important.
 Before I tell you the details of these Embedded Systems Software Development Tools, let’s first take a look on what is meant by embedded software.

-- The first tool you need for Embedded Systems Software Development Tools is text editor.
+- The first tool you need for Embedded Systems Software Development Tools is a text editor.

 - This is where you write the code for your embedded system.

 - The code is written in some programming language.
-Most commonly used language is C or C++.
+The most commonly used language is C or C++.

-- The code written in editor is also referred to source code.
+- The code written in the editor is also referred to as source code.